2016-2017 Graduate Working Groups on Global Issues

 Contact: Emily Mills / firstname.lastname@example.org

 Relatively little is known about the African forest elephant, which faces serious threats to its continued existence.
 Research suggests that elephants play a vital but still not fully understood role in maintaining the ecological integrity of Central African forests.
 Major issues of forest elephant survival are tied in with human development, where conservation goals and human livelihoods often clash on issues of land use.
 Global trade in ivory further complicates this dynamic by contributing to the poaching of the elephants and in turn funding terrorist groups, as well as promoting human trafficking and other criminal activity.
-This interdisciplinary group aims to bring together student researchers to combine ecology, genetics and technology to drive discussion and innovation with regard to the conservation of forest elephants in Gabon, one of the most important strongholds for the species.
+This interdisciplinary group will bring together student researchers to combine ecology, genetics and technology in order to drive discussion and innovation with regard to the conservation of forest elephants in Gabon, one of the most important strongholds for the species.

 - Global Environmental Health & Energy